OpenSource-For-Freedom/Linux/hard3n8_readme.md

 ## Introduction

 This script automates the installation of essential security tools on a Debian-based system to enhance its security.
+If you think about it, a fresh Linux OS comes pretty bare bones, even Parrot and Kali.
+So After alot of poking around and trials, I said "Hey.. why don't I automate this thing" and chose bash, only becasue it sthe easier for me to operate in.
 Additionally, it includes a script for daily security scans to keep your system protected.
-Please share any issues/ updates or concerns.
+Please share any issues/ updates or concerns, and always test your own environments.

 ## Download Script
 ```